WillPower3309/dotfiles/README.md

 ## Dependencies ##

 **[Set Up KDE For i3](https://medium.com/@vishnu_mad/using-i3-window-manager-with-kde-plasma-c2ac70594d8): Best DE + best WM**
-  - Must have splash screen set to "None" in KDE settings, otherwise i3/feh will take a long time to set wallpaper
+  - Must have splash screen set to "None" in KDE settings, otherwise feh will take a long time to set wallpaper
   - Remember to remove KDE shortcuts to avoid conflict with i3 shortcuts
   - KDE slows down computer, remove window effects that no longer apply with i3 / compton to speed it up
     - Settings -> Desktop Behaviour -> Desktop Effects: uncheck everything